gregmarine/ByGregMarine.com/Blog/src/2024/06/27_moments-god-gives.md

 I have another project I'd like to launch too.
 Again, not ready to talk about it.
 But I'm really excited about it.
 I just haven't made the time to get it started yet...LOL I may actually start it while I'm in California.
 I do plan to take some time while I'm there to work on these projects.
 Being away from home and taking time off from work really gets my creative juices flowing...hehehe

+Speaking of projects, I think I'd like to make some progress on the one I've already started.
+So that's it for today's journal...hehehe